 - Toilet kit: Wag bag, extra toilet paper, hand wipes

 - Tool & repair kit: tools and parts for the stove, tent pole brace, extra headlamp batteries, air mattress patches

 - Navigation gear (not shown)

 - Camp clothes: Down jacket, base layer (top & bottom), sleeping socks

 - Rain jacket

 - Rain pants

 Gear that I take that is not in my backpack

 The gear that I put in my backpack is not all the gear that I carry with me.
 Some gear, including important safety gear such as my avalanche beacon, is worn while I hike.
-It is not included in my pack weight, unless it will be stored there while hiking for at least part of the journey, such as micro-spikes and snowshoes.
+Other gear may or may not be included in my pack weight, such as gear that is stored in my pack while hiking for at least part of the journey, such as micro-spikes and snowshoes.